Mirantis/cri-dockerd/packaging/README.md

 * DEB packages for Debian 11 Bullseye
 * RPM packages for Fedora 41
 * RPM packages for Fedora 40
+* RPM packages for AlmaLinux 9
+* RPM packages for AlmaLinux 8
 * TGZ and ZIP files with static binaries